vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 ![high-level-diagram.png](high-level-diagram.png)

+For the proposed design, a vdk-meta-jobs plugin will be introduced.
 The plugin is a VDK component that enables the orchestration of Data Jobs.
 Simply put, the Meta Job is a regular Data Job that invokes other Data Jobs using the Control Service Execution API.
-The plugin allows users to define job dependencies and orchestrates the execution of multiple Data Jobs in a specific order.
+The plugin allows users to define job interdependencies and orchestrates the execution of multiple Data Jobs in a specific order.
 The Data Jobs themselves perform specific ETL tasks.
 The plugin is designed in a way that is native to VDK’s ecosystem.

 #### Folder structure